-Georgia Home Repair Grants 2026: DCA, USDA & Local Guide
+Georgia Home Repair Grants 2026: Free Funding (Apply Now)

 In 2026, Georgia expanded its repair funding through the Georgia Department of Community Affairs (DCA) and local Community Development Block Grants (CDBG).
 But here is the truth: the money is scattered across different offices.
 You have to find a specific partner in your city or county.
 Whether you are a senior in Atlanta or a rural owner in South Georgia, this guide shows you exactly where you can get grants to fix your home.